c-blake/cligen/README.md

 parsopt2, the current `cligen` backend, requires such separators.
 It's easy to forget since many other option parsers do not require separators, especially for short options.

+`cligen` could grow the ability for an override specifying which parameter catches optional positional arguments to support more Nim procs (rather than inferring that parameter from being the only or first explicit `seq[T]`).

 Exit Code Behavior (more on Rule 2)
 -----------------------------------